True preterm labor or false alarm?

 How does fetal fibronectin indicate risk of preterm birth?

 fFN is a “glue-like” protein that helps bond your baby to the uterus.
-If fFN is detectable in vaginal discharge during weeks 22–35 gestation, it means that the protein is “leaking,” which can be a sign that your body is getting ready to deliver early.2
+If fFN is detectable in vaginal discharge during weeks 22–35 gestation, it means that the protein is “leaking,” which can be a sign that your body is getting ready to deliver early.2 An fFN test result can help your healthcare provider differentiate between Braxton Hicks contractions and true preterm labor.

 Talk to your doctor